WGBH-MLA/openvault3/app/views/exhibits/erica-wilson.md

-# The Julia Child of Needlework: Erica Wilson’s Legacy in Stitches and on Television
+# Erica Wilson: The Julia Child of Needlework

 1